irudachirath/E-commerce_platform_doc/README.md

 ### Customer Functionalities

 - Shopping: The platform provide Customers to browse all the products, filter product by some attributes and add products to the cart if they wish to purchase.
-- Order management: The platform allows Customers to place orders, manage their payments and also manage delivary method.
+- Order management: The platform allows Customers to place orders, manage their payments and also manage delivery method.
-- Reporting: The platform provides a variety of reports to customers.
+- Analytics: The platform provides a variety of reports to customers.
 They can get full detailed report of their order history and also user can get details of each order

 ### Admin Functionalities

 - Product management: The platform allows Admins to create and manage products, including their variants, categories, and inventory.
-- Reporting: The platform provides a variety of reports to help administrators to track the performance of their e-commerce business like sales roport.
+- Analytics: The platform provides a variety of reports to help administrators to track the performance of their e-commerce business like sales report.

 # Quick Links